Social Work

 General Information

 To apply to the BSW program, you must first be admitted to Dalton State College.
-Upon admission to DSC, you should declare Social Work as your major so you will be assigned an advisor with the program.
-If you are currently a DSC student and are changing your major, please make certain you contact the BSW Program Director as soon as possible in order to ensure you are properly advised and enrolled in the required prerequisite lower division courses.
+Upon admission to DSC, you should declare Social Work as your major, so you will be assigned an advisor with the program.
+If you are currently a DSC student and are changing your major, please make certain you contact the BSW Program Director as soon as possible to ensure you are properly advised and enrolled in the required prerequisite lower division courses.

 Admission to the BSW program is selective.
-Each applicant’s qualifications, including his or her GPA, performance in lower division courses, recommendations and essays will be reviewed when considering the applicant for admission to the BSW program.
+Each applicant’s qualifications, including his or her GPA, performance in lower division courses, recommendations, and essays, will be reviewed when considering the applicant for admission to the BSW program.

 The following requirements must be met for regular admission to the BSW program:

-2. A grade of “B” or higher in all lower division social work courses (SOWK 2101, 2102, 2103 and 2104).
+2. A “B” or higher grade in all lower division social work courses (SOWK 2101, 2102, 2103, and 2104).
 (Effective fall 2021)

 3. An overall GPA of 2.5